Figure 9: David appears to me as a flying male fairy who provides me with lightness of being and expediting guidance

 —How David Works, Channeled by Emmanuel van der Meulen

-Quietly, slowly, we slow our minds down from a frantic race of solving some problem we have.
+Quietly, slowly, we slow our minds down from a frantic race of solving some problem we have prior to our meditation.
 Something that is not going the way we’d like it to go.
 We feel fidgety and notice a small yellow ball on the ground.
 We pick it up and roll it in our hands, and squeeze it, and throw it in the air, and the ball relaxes us while we engage it.

 We are becoming quiet now.

 Some of us do not get quiet easily, becoming quiet being quite a struggle.
 But we can come back to this piece as many times as we like and just read it, each time slower and slower until we manage to slow our minds enough to enjoy it.
 This is as easy as it’ll be.
 No rush, no further reason to become frantic.

 There is no right way and no wrong way.
 There are just each of our own ways and only one important thing, and that is to slow ourselves down—slow enough and slowed down long enough to feel what it feels like to be quiet, not rushed or frantic or panicking or driven by whatever is in our lives that drives us.
 That is all that is important.

 In this quiet state, seeing that we are relaxing now and reaching a level of peacefulness, do we recognize that our breathing has slowed?
 That our heart rate is calming?
 Do we observe any aches and pains in our bodies?
 Maybe there are none, and maybe there is more than one ache or pain.
 Just observe, and feel where the pain is.
 Just observe whether we have any anxiety.